Pecnut/stokesian-dynamics/README.md

 This is an implementation in Python, using Numba for speed.
 It has been tested with Python 3.9 and requires the following Python packages:

-* matplotlib, numba, numpy, pytest, scipy
+* matplotlib, numba, numpy, psutil, pytest, scipy

 Section 5 below explains how to install these packages.